jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   where ``NAME_OF_THE_PROJECT`` is the name I give the project

-* these are the steps I took to make a Python_ `Test Driven Development`_ environment
+* these are the steps I took to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`

   - pick a name for the project
   - :ref:`make a directory for the project<how to make a directory for the project>`